|

 The French Republic comprises of Metropolitan France which is continental France and the island of Corsica put together, along with 4 Overseas Departments which are Guadeloupe, Guyana, Martinique and Reunion, each equally making up one region.
 As per the law that was passed in the year 1982, 4 Overseas Territories namely Wallis and Fortuna Isles, New Caledonia and Dependencies, French Polynesia, and the French Southern and Antarctic Territories have had special status, as was the case with 2 Autonomous Regions which are Mayotte and Saint-Pierre-and-Miquelon.

 The total area of France is 551,000 square kilometers and has a 3,120 kilometer long coastline.
-The population here is 60,876,136 currently.
+The population is just below 60,000,000.
 There are 11 Public Holidays in France.
-These are Labour Day (Fete du Travail), World War II Victory Day (Fete de la Victoire 1945) and Ascension Day (Ascension catholique) in May, Whit Sunday (Pentecote) in June, Bastille Day (Fete nationale) on 14th July, Assumption of the Blessed Virgin Mary (Assomption) in August, All Saints' Day (Toussaint) and Armistice Day (Armistice 1918) in November apart from the regular New Year, Christmas and Eastr holidays.
-On these days most Government Departments, banks, shops etc. remain closed.
-So do most stores and businesses, but a majority of museums, monuments, and restaurants remain open, or only close on certain holidays.
-Information and recommendations can be attained from the local hotel concierge or tourist office for else from the public information hotline.
+These are Labour Day (Fete du Travail), World War II Victory Day (Fete de la Victoire 1945) and Ascension Day (Ascension catholique) in May, Whit Sunday (Pentecote) in June, Bastille Day (Fete nationale) on 14th July, Assumption of the Blessed Virgin Mary (Assomption) in August, All Saints’ Day (Toussaint) and Armistice Day (Armistice 1918) in November apart from the regular New Year, Christmas and Eastr holidays.

 The largest city which also is the capital of France is Paris.
 This city has an entire history of being raided and pillaged but its new face today shows little reflection of that traumatic past.
 Now it is one of the biggest tourist destinations of the world with so many sights you simply have to see before you leave; a number of high profile monuments and buildings, picturesque locales and not to forget a glimpse of the Mona Lisa and a scrumptious Parisian lunch.
 It is a city rich in art and theatre, known for The Eiffel Tower and Notre Dame, the Champs Elyesee, the Seine and the Canal St-Martin, of nightclubs and the Moulin Rouge; there never has been a dull moment in the historic turn of events in France.
 Other important cities here are Marseille, Lyon, Toulouse, Nice, Nantes, Strasbourg and Bordeaux.